h4xrOx/gamesense.pub/README.md

 # Purpose of the DSN

 * The DSN serves as a crucial configuration parameter, informing the Sentry Software Development Kit (SDK) where to send events.
 In the absence of this
 * value, the SDK attempts to read it from the SENTRY_DSN environment variable.
-If that variable is also unavailable, the SDK refrains from sending any        * events.
-Note that in environments without a process environment, such as the browser, this fallback mechanism does not apply.
+If that variable is also unavailable, the SDK refrains from sending any events.

+# Note:> that in environments without a process environment, such as the browser, this fallback mechanism does not apply.

 # Locating Your DSN